smcbride-ca/papermc-geyser-docker/README.md

 docker build -t smcbride/papermc-geyser-floodgate .
 ```
 ## Command
+### Important Note
+*Don't run the following commands as the root user or with root privileges.
+That isn't needed if docker is set up correctly along with your file permissions.
+This applies to any command that says `docker run`*

 With this image, you can create a new PaperMC Minecraft server with one command (note that running said command indicates agreement to the Minecraft EULA).
 Here is an example:

 ```docker run -p 25565:25565 -p 19132:19132/udp smcbride/papermc-geyser-floodgate```